Albert Kligman

 Albert Montgomery Kligman (March 17, 1916 – February 9, 2010) was an American dermatologist who co-invented Retin-A, the acne medication, with James Fulton in 1969.
-Kligman performed human experiments on inmates at Holmesburg Prison in Philadelphia.
-Scandal followed years later.
-The experiments intentionally exposed humans to pathogens and the chemical warfare agent dioxin, and later became a textbook example of unethical experimenting on humans.
+Kligman performed human experiments on inmates at Holmesburg Prison in Philadelphia, which led to a well-documented scandal years later.
+The experiments intentionally exposed humans to pathogens and dioxin, and later became a textbook example of unethical experimenting on humans.
 He and others involved were sued for alleged injuries, but the lawsuit was dismissed due to the statute of limitations expiring.

 Biography

 Albert Montgomery Kligman was born in Philadelphia on March 17, 1916, the son of Jewish immigrants.
 His father, born in Ukraine, was a newspaper distributor; his mother, born in England, was a sales clerk.
 As a child, he was a Boy Scout, developing a love of plants on scouting trips to the countryside.

 With financial support from Simon Greenberg, a major rabbi of the time, he attended Pennsylvania State University, earning a bachelor's degree in 1939.
 He was captain of the gymnastics team.

 He went on to receive a Ph.D. in botany from the University of Pennsylvania in 1942, specializing in the study of fungi.
 He continued at the University of Pennsylvania, enrolling in its medical school, earning his M.D. in 1947.
 He chose dermatology as his specialty in order to apply his expertise in fungi.

 Upon graduation, he joined the dermatology faculty as an associate, also signing on at the Hospital of the University of Pennsylvania.